 The shrine was founded by Minamoto Yoriyoshi in 1063.
 Despite being a shinto shrine it's layout is that of a Japanese buddhist temple.
 Because of its extreme beauty it's a popular spot for weddings and for the year's first shrine visit, a practice called hatsumode.
 During the New Year holidays it draws over 2 million visitors.

 The walk from the station to the shrine is beautiful and dramatic: a long wide street embellished by orange torii gates that leads from the waterfront through the entire city.
 In April and September archery on horseback is performed along this street.
 The best time to visit is early springtime when the cherry blossoms and azaleas burst into colorful bloom.

 Tours & Tickets

-Explore the countryside outside Tokyo on a day trip to Kamakura and Yokohama.
-You’ll see the Great Buddha of Kamakura, tour ancient temples and shrines, and ...
+Explore the countryside outside Tokyo on a guided day trip to Kamakura.
+You’ll see the Great Buddha of Kamakura, and tour ancient temples and shrines such as ...
 Read more

 Location: Tokyo, Japan

 Duration: 9 hours 18 minutes (approx.)